vintlabs/fauxmoESP/README.md

 Amazon Alexa support for ESP8266 and ESP32 devices.
 This is a library for ESP8266/ESP32-based devices that emulates a Belkin WeMo device and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.
 Attention:
 - Some Echo Generation 2 Devices are not able to discover FauxmoESP devices.
 So far there is no way to get them to work in this case.
 See: https://bitbucket.org/xoseperez/fauxmoesp/issues/25/echo-doesnt-discover-device

 ## Origin

 This library is a port of Maker Musings' [Fauxmo Python library][6].
 ESP8266 Code by Xose Pérez <xose dot perez at gmail dot com>
 Additional ESP32 Code by Frank Hellmann <frank at vfx dot to>
+Support for v2 devices by Bibi Blocksberg

-**Current Version is 2.3.0**, this version shows some backwards incompatibilities with version 1.0.0.
+**Current Version is 2.4.0**, this version shows some backwards incompatibilities with version 1.0.0.
 Check the examples to rewrite your code if you were using a previous version and read the [changelog](CHANGELOG.md).

 ## Dependencies

 ESP8266:
  - This library uses [ESPAsyncTCP][3] library by [me-no-dev][5].

 ESP32: